Rachel Guy BSc MBACP (Accred)

 Training, qualifications & experience

-I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) which is one of the largest leading organisations for counselling and psychotherapy in Britain.
+I am an Accredited Member of the British Association of Counselling and Psychotherapy (BACP) which is one of the largest leading organisations for counselling and psychotherapy in Britain.
 I feel proud to be a part of this organisation and ensure my practice is in accordance with their code of ethics to ensure that I am providing an ethical and safe practice.

 - BSc in Counselling and Psychotherapy